 After being accused of “seeking revenge” on and plotting to kill WikiLeaks founder Julian Assange, former Secretary of State Mike Pompeo said the allegations were untrustworthy.

-“They assert that was me who was trying to kill Julian Assange,” Pompeo said, speaking at a public event at Hillsdale College Tuesday evening.
+“They assert that was me who was trying to kill Julian Assange,” Pompeo, addressing the claims for the first time publicly, said at a Hillsdale College event Tuesday evening.
 “You should know: Don’t believe Michael Isikoff, OK?
 Don’t believe everything you read in Yahoo News.”

 The report, co-written by Isikoff, the chief investigative correspondent at Yahoo News and a notable Russian hoaxer, detailed the Obama administration’s ploy to target Assange, one of America’s most famous whistleblowers who has publicized reams of classified information.
 Then-CIA Director Pompeo was reportedly enraged by WikiLeaks’ publication of “Vault 7” materials — highly classified CIA hacking tools.